Running Python on AMD Hardware¶

 If you're using NumPy with Intel's Math Kernel Library (MKL) backend then you may be missing out on performance optimizations which are not enabled by default on AMD CPUs.
 The rest of this page will cover details about using NumPy with MKL on AMD CPUs at NERSC.

 module load fast-mkl-amd

-Should you still use MKL?¶
+Should you be using NumPy with MKL?¶

 Many computationally expensive functions (like those in